Page-by-page practical tips

 Tell us about your skills and experience.
 Use the space provided to give examples of how you meet the job description and person specification.
 These don’t all have to be work-based – we’re interested in any relevant situations and examples that demonstrate your suitability for the role.

 Warning: the supporting statement page will time-out after 30 minutes and any unsaved work will be lost.
 Remember to save your work regularly by selecting the 'save and summary' button at the bottom of the screen.
-It’s a good idea to type your supporting statement in another application first, such as Microsoft Word, then copy and paste the text into the box on the form.
-However, any formatting may be lost when you paste.
+If you are copying and pasting from another source such as Microsoft Word, please copy and paste from Word/the source into a notepad type application first, such as Notepad (Windows OS) or TextEdit (Mac OS) and then copy and paste from that into the form.
+Please note, some formatting may be lost and may need to be re-done.

 Attachments are only applicable for academic and research positions.
 You can submit details of research publication, grants and a CV.
 The maximum number of attachments accepted is two and the maximum file size is 5MB.
 Please make sure each attachment is clearly labelled with your name, e.g. JSmithCV.doc